 For the first year of my son’s, he has only watched Daniel Tiger’s Neighborhood.
 We use Daniel Tiger as our Echo Chamber.
 It provides a consistent, relatable way to help us communicate with our son through the Tumult of Two.
 Useful, educational, entertainment.

 Emotional intelligence is one of the most useful skills in the modern workplace, and so this fit the bill perfectly.

 Below is our favorite episodes–and you’ll hear us sing them in public.

 Season 3, Episode 8 “It’s time to go”

-I use this song frequently–nearly daily, but at least every week.
-I occasionally have my son re-watch this episode just so it’s just not something mom and appa say.
-It’s one of the few episodes purchased and downloaded onto his toddler autopilot device (a tablet).
+We use this song frequently–nearly daily, but at least every week.
+I occasionally have my son re-watch this episode just so it’s just not something mommy and appa say.
+It’s one of the few episodes purchased and downloaded onto a tablet for any road/plane trips.

 Me: “What do you choose?”

 Son [pause]: “I chooo….<train, excavator, ball…etc>!”